 There are some negative sides of the handheld laser engravers as well, which are addressed below:

-Similarly, portable lasers are not quite heavy as the bigger ones.
-For example, a portable diode laser can easily engrave on wood anywhere, but it cannot engrave on a larger wood piece.
+Similarly, portable lasers are not quite as heavy as the bigger ones.
+For example, a portable diode laser can easily be engraved on wood anywhere, but it cannot be engraved on a larger wood piece.
 For example, you may engrave a small photo over a 24-inch wood piece with portable diode lasers, but engraving the entire 24-inch would need a stable machine such as xTool D1 pro or the xTool P2.

 Handheld lasers cannot always cut like the desktop laser machine.
 If cutting wood or acrylic is your priority, then handheld laser engravers may not be suitable.
 Upgradability is also a concern for portable lasers.
 In a desktop laser, you can either replace or upgrade the laser head having the flexibility to upgrade the working bed itself, which is impossible in portable diode lasers.
 For instance, the Atezr P10 and xTool D1 Pro can be extended by the extension kit, but the xTool F1 cannot to that big dimension.

 Hundreds of other blogs wrote about the same topic earlier.
 So, why should you trust us?

 To be honest, we tested these laser engravers and scored each of them as per our standard scoring tool.
 The scoring mechanism not only contains speed, precision, and power but also considers other parameters such as customers’ satisfaction, material compatibility, and other productivity factors.

 We also cross-match our actual findings to whatever the manufacturers wrote in their website.
 So, trusting us would be beneficial for you as we follow strong ethics while writing a review.

 Most importantly, we never accept any sponsored review as it would likely harm our readers’ confidence in the future.

 Whatever is bad, we dare to tell them as bad.
 So, you can trust our team’s expertise and experience.